RedPRL/cooltt/doc/ic-design.md

 To that end, we will equip elaboration with a _cache_ that maps names (as in the `def` declaration form) to the internal language terms resulting from the above process.
 When elaborating a definition, the cache will be consulted and updated as needed before proceeding.
+The need for an update will be determined by storing a hash of the file in its cache; if that hash doesn't match the hash of the current file, it will be reloaded.

 As a related but also somewhat separate concern, we also extend the language to include `import` statements.
 This allows cooltt developments to